TRW first-quarter profit tops estimates, boosts sales outlook

 Net income in the first quarter fell 21 percent to $162 million, or $1.29 a share, from $206 million, or $1.59 a share, in the year-earlier period.

 The decline was driven by more sales of lower-profit products as well as planned increases in costs to support future growth, TRW said.
-The quarter included $37 million in restructuring charges.
+The quarter included $39 million in restructuring and asset impairment charges.

 Excluding one-time items, the company earned $1.51 a share, 7 cents stronger than analysts' expectations, according to a poll by Thomson Reuters I/B/E/S. Guggenheim Securities analyst Matthew Stover said a lower-than-expected tax rate added about 3 cents a share to results.